MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionRule.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the New-ReportSubmissionRule cmdlet to
+Use the New-ReportSubmissionRule cmdlet to create the report submission rule in your cloud-based organization.

+**Note**: If the rule already exists (the Get-ReportSubmissionRule cmdlet returns output), you can't use this cmdlet.
+To delete the existing rule and start over, use the Remove-ReportSubmissionRule cmdlet first.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).